 Who were the Nephilim?
-The Nephilim were living beings who allegedly existed in the 5th century B.C.
+The Nephilim were living beings, who are mentioned in Genesis.
 Their origin and nature is mysterious and can be controversial.
 Some believe the Nephilim were the children produced by the relationship between "the sons of God" and "the daughter of men" (more below), while others aren't convinced that the Bible teaches that.
 Furthermore, some ancient and modern interpretations associate the Nephilim with a race of giants, while other associate them with fallen angels.

 What is the main source for the story of the Nephilim?
-What is known about the Nephilim is found in the Bible; Genesis 6:1-4 mention the Nephilim (see text below) in a passage that occurs contextually after the story of Cain and Abel, and just prior to the flood that takes place in the lifetime of Noah.
+What is known about the Nephilim is found in the Bible; in particulr, the Hebrew Bible (i.e. the Chrsitian Old Testament).
+Genesis 6:1-4 mention the Nephilim (see text below) in a passage that occurs contextually after the story of Cain and Abel, and just prior to the flood that takes place in the lifetime of Noah.